learning-spring-boot/contest/README.md

 ![Image of our Solution](diary/highlightHealth.png)

+To see the status, you can check `http://localhost:8080/health`.

 ## Profile Configuration
-We really like to feature to have properties per Profile.
+We really like the feature to have properties per profile.
 With this we were able to separate the configuration for mongodb, yowsup and our application.

 ![Image of our Solution](diary/highlightProperties.png)

+## 1, 2, 3, 4, metric
+We haven't expand them very much, but there are some metrics about how many messages we processed and how many are answered.
+To do this we used Springs `CounterService` from the [GroupMessageListener](https://github.com/s2team/votesapp/blob/master/src%2Fmain%2Fjava%2Fde%2Fvotesapp%2Fgroups%2FGroupMessageListener.java)

+As configured by default, those can be checked at `http://localhost:8080/metrics`.